mikeharris-des/ChatServer/README.txt

                 clear previous session data for other users

 		*You may terminate the server/program with the following command: CNTL-C at anytime

+            *HOTKEYS
+		ENTER on main landing (/chatClient) invokes create user action -> will attempt to create a username with the data in the text fields
+		ENTER when participating in chat (/chatServer) will invoke message sending -> based on whatever text is in text field LCTL+SPACE to enter a gif
 --------------------------------------------------------------------------------------------------------------------------------------------------

 FILES: